thorpej/CoPicoVision/README.md

 * Changed U102 from TO-92-3 package to an SOT-23 surface-mount package.
 * Changed Q401 and Q402 from TO-92-3 packages to SOT-523 surface-mount
 packages.
+* Changed the VGA resistor ladder DAC to surface-mount packages.

 ### Rev 2.1